VivienSayan/linear_regression/README.md

 # linear_regression
 A python program that computes the two parameters a and b of a linear function of type f(x)=ax+b using a gradient descent method

-Call the function descente_gradient(alpha,eps,X,Y,a,b) where:
+Call the function gradient_descent(alpha,eps,X,Y,a,b) where:

 alpha : the learning rate

-eps   : the stop criterion
+eps   : a threshold

 X     : a vector that contains all of the x values

-Y     : a vector that contains all of the f(x) values
+Y     : a vector that contains all of the y values

 a     : the slope